ewdlop/daydin14.github.io/portfolio/README.md

 # Commit History

+### Version 1.0.2

+- `Pull Request` : About Page - Updated About page with Features, Tech-stack, and Project Structure components and constants .
+  - Update README
+  - Refactored Features and Technologies into components added on About page
+  - Refactor NavMenu to dynamically render menu items based on the current route
+  - Add ProjectStructure component and project structure constants
+  - Update social media links with tooltips in About section
+  - Remove unused ThemeToggle component from LeftSidePanel
+  - Remove commented-out mobile progress bar code from Header component
+  - Version Bump

+---

+### Version 1.0.1

 - `Pull Request` : About Page - Updated About page with Features and Tech-stack information.
   - Update README
   - Refactored About page with Features and Tech-stack information